jahokas/Peer-reviews/README.md

 + clear quata foreigners, maybe expats or diplomats
 + clearly positive birthrate, 30-45 years old female consumers, yearly population growth rate % minimum 0.8%
 + A rule of thumb is that your restaurant should be located in a community accessible to at least 50,000 people, as noted by NerdWallet.

-_A description of the problem and a discussion of the background_

-_Clearly define a problem or an idea of your choice, where you would need to leverage the Foursquare location data to solve or execute.
-Remember that data science problems always target an audience and are meant to help a group of stakeholders solve a problem, so make sure that you explicitly describe your audience and why they would care about your problem._

 ***How to Choose the Best Restaurant Location for Your Business**